membraneframework/membrane_tutorials/basic_pipeline/03_Source.md

 end
 ```

 When the setup is complete, the element goes into `:playing` state.
 It can then demand buffers from previous elements and send its `:stream_format` to subsequent elements.
-Since we are implementing a sink we do not have any previous element to demand from, but we can specify the format.
+Since we are implementing a source we do not have any previous element to demand from, but we can specify the format.
 We can do this, for example, in `handle_playing/2`:

 **_`lib/elements/source.ex`_**